-As soon as The Bad Guys opened with a subtle homage to Reservoir Dogs and rambling Quentin Tarantino-esque dialog before subsequently pivoting to a nimble chase scene through Los Angeles, I was sold and then some.
+As soon as The Bad Guys opened with a subtle homage to Pulp Fiction and Reservoir Dogs and rambling Quentin Tarantino-esque dialog before subsequently pivoting to a nimble chase scene through Los Angeles, I was sold and then some.
 Plus after seeing what other animated movies will be gracing screens for the remainder of 2022 — including yet another obnoxious Minions sequel and a hairbrained flick starring Superman’s dog — The Bad Guys not only feels like a creative revelation, but it might be one of the only films of its breed worth stomaching this year.

 Based on a series of comic books (that I kind of want to read now) by Australian author Aaron Blabey, the film revolves around a band of bank-robbing villains.
 They’re not Mr. Pink and Mr. Black, but instead Mr. Wolf (voiced by Sam Rockwell), Mr. Snake (standup comic Marc Maron), Mr. Piranha (Anthony Ramos, In the Heights), Mr. Shark (Craig Robinson, Hot Tub Time Machine), and Ms. Tarantula (Awkwafina), whose sheer presence in public sends passersby into a nervous frenzy.
 When their latest heist goes awry, and with a newly elected governor (Zazi Beetz) not easily intimidated by their ways, the criminal crew is forced to go straight and take lessons on compassion and kindness from Marmalade (Richard Ayoade), a guinea pig philanthropist.